TURKEY POT CALLS / HOW TO USE:

 • Purr: fluttering the tongue or gargle, as if using mouthwash.

-One thought on “Call Tips
+1 thoughts on “Call Tips

 1. Pingback: How to Call in Your First Turkey | NYBowhunter.com